dbutz/SchoolSite-Pro-Docs/dataValidation/dataValidator.md

   <img src="requiredData.png">
 </p>

-**Please Note: Data Setup works the same for each kind of validation (Redistricting, Forecasts, and Locator).**
+**Please Note: Data Setup works the same for each kind of validation (Redistricting/Plans, Forecasts, and Locator).**
 1. In the Data Setup pane, select the study areas, schools, and students’ files you want to import/validate and it will automatically run once you've selected your file.
 2. Wait a few seconds until the green progress bar completes.
 When the check for the file is finished, you will see one of three icons: